 (Of course, if he IS with MI5, they will probably come round now and “silence” me for blowing his cover on the Internet.
 If this is the last ever post here, you’ll know why.
 It’ll also mean he was a bit of a rubbish spy, though, to be honest, I mean, way to raise suspicion, Nigel!
 If that’s even your name.)

 The man from Scottish Gas was most interested in all of this.
 It’s the way I tell ’em, I guess.
 When I’d finished he raised his eyes to the heavens and thanked the Lord said “Really?
 REALLY?” but in a tone of voice that suggested, “Well, we’ll be doing something about that then, don’t you worry your pretty little head about it.”
-Then he made a note on his clipboard, which I assume said something about Nigel, but which may well have said, “Woman next door is mad” or “Homeless people have broken into house next door and are squatting there making up outrageous stories”.
+Then he made a note on his clipboard, which I assume said something about Nigel, but which may well have said, “Woman next door is mad” or “People have broken into house next door and are squatting there making up outrageous stories”.

 He did spend some time after that walking around Nigel’s property and making further notes, so perhaps something has now been set in motion, which will lead inevitably to an exciting denouement involving everyone in the street standing out there in their dressing gowns while police surround the house and hostage negotiators try to talk Nigel down, using one of those loud-speaker things.
 And then Terry and I are rewarded handsomely for our role in the whole thing, which has been… er, nothing.
 (Although, to be fair, Terry does sometimes mow Nigel’s front lawn.)
 I hope all of this doesn’t happen while we’re on holiday next week.
 I also hope it doesn’t lead to a less exciting denouement, in which there is some prosaic explanation for the whole mystery, and Nigel’s house is sold to a noisy family of fifteen with ten TVs and five sound systems, which they proceed to blast music from all the live-long day, while throwing endless house parties and whistling.